GEERISHA98/MLIP_I3_Data-Drift-Detection/README.md

 ## Results Interpretation

 - Navigate to the `/Data Drift Results` directory to view an interactive HTML report detailing the data drift detected in the dataset.
-- The `/Test Suite Results` directory provides a comprehensive report on the data quality evaluation.
+- The `/Test Suite Results` directory to view an interactive HTML report that provides a comprehensive report on the data quality evaluation.

 ## Contributions and Feedback